FlomeWorld/git/readme.txt

-Git is aversion control system git is free software aaa11111111
+Git is a distributed version control system git is free software distributed under the GPL